Most interesting landmarks of Indonesia

 - Leang Pute Sinkhole – South Sulawesi.
 Very impressive sinkhole, 270 m deep, with a 50 – 80 m wide mouth.

-- Lomes Longmot – West Papua, Vogelkop Peninsula.
+- Lomes Longmot – Western New Guinea, West Papua, Vogelkop Peninsula.
 Giant sinkhole, 330 m deep, with vertical walls.
 Continues deeper as a cave, reaching 360 m depth.

 - Luweng Jaran Cave – East Java.
 Longest known cave in Indonesia, 24 km long (2002).
 Cave is adorned with numerous beautiful speleothems, but it is very dangerous due to flash floods.
 Not fully explored.